VenueDriver/widgets-venuedriver-com/README.md

 * Make sure you have jQuery loaded

-* You need to set a couple of parameters api_token(your secret api token), account(your account id number) & div_id(the name of div where you draw the table)
+* You need to set a couple of parameters api_token(your api token), account(your account id number) & div_id(the name of div where you draw the table)

 * Put the VenueWidget.js file on to HTML document